elotroalex/chiens/_texts/translation.md

 - water lilies.
 - {:.i2} We will muzzle the sea while listening to the farmers toil towards the rump
-- of fabulous mornings, in a sweetness of scandals and scum.
+- of fabulous mornings, in a sweetness of scandals and foam.

 - {:.sp} Toussaint.

-- {:.pr} Enough happiness! strange beggars with vintage faces
-- who now threaten, now salute the dawns
+- {:.pr} Enough happiness!
+The strange beggars with vintage faces who now threaten, now salute the dawns
-- It's me
+- They are me
 - a hunger wakes them up every night among the madrepora
 - a strong hunger for the sun and very ancient coins.
 - I turn to the unknown wind bursting with pursuits